Jinhan-Han-Jeremy/Analysis-of-world-game-trends-and-growth-1980-2016/README.md

 # Analysis-of-world-game-trends-and-growth-1980-2016
-World Game Sales' Trends and Growth rates. /n1.
-Finding global popular game genres /n2.
-Finding sales growth rates of popular game genres
+World Game Sales' Trends and Growth rates.
+1. Finding global popular game genres in NA, EU, JP, Other and globally
+2. Finding sales growth rates of popular game genres in NA, EU, JP, Other and globally